bhklab/PredictIO-MV-Dist/data/procdata/README.md

 ## How to Generate Processed Data

-To prepare the `.rda` files from raw inputs, follow these steps:
+To prepare the `.rda` files from raw inputs using the UV distributed pipeline, follow the steps outlined under the `data/procdata` directory in the [UV distributed pipeline](https://github.com/bhklab/PredictIO-UV-Dist) repository:

 ### 1. Download Raw Data